5 Stocks That Could Double in 2020

 No stocks — not even really strong growth stocks with a ton of potential — were spared from the financial market carnage.

 As such, I’m doubling down on my list of stocks that could double in 2020.
-They may be down big so far year-to-date, as are all stocks.
-But, alongside a broader market rebound in the second half, I think these stocks could fly higher.
+They may be down, but they are not out.
+Alongside a broader market rebound in the second half, I think these stocks could fly higher.

 With that in mind, some stocks that will double in 2020 and fly higher in the back half of the year include: